Last updated on March 12, 2026

 #3.
 Sea Gate Restoration / Sea Gate, Reborn

 Sea Gate Restoration is an incredible tool for control decks.
 You’re likely to draw a few cards off this spell, and more resources are always a good thing to have.
-You also won’t have to worry about hand size so you can keep drawing and finding answers without worrying about discarding them.
+You also won’t have to worry about hand size so you can keep drawing and finding answers without ever discarding them.

 #2.
 Aclazotz, Deepest Betrayal / Temple of the Dead